 Copyright has expired for all works published in the United States before 1923.
 In other words, if the work was published in the U.S. before January 1, 1923, you are free to use it in the U.S. without permission.
-As an example, the graphic illustration of the man with mustache (above) was published sometime in the 19th century and is in the public domain, so no permission was required to include it within this book.
+As an example, the graphic illustration of the man with mustache (below) was published sometime in the 19th century and is in the public domain, so no permission was required to include it within this book.
 These rules and dates apply regardless of whether the work was created by an individual author, a group of authors, or an employee (a work made for hire).

 Because of legislation passed in 1998, no new works will fall into the public domain until 2019, when works published in 1923 will expire.
 In 2020, works published in 1924 will expire, and so on.
 For works published after 1977, if the work was written by a single author, the copyright will not expire until 70 years after the author’s death.
 If a work was written by several authors and published after 1977, it will not expire until 70 years after the last surviving author dies.